Desperate Housewife

 • Nature & Travel

 Art critics of the world, beware: pigeons might just take over your job.
-This surprising turn of events comes courtesy of a respected scientist who has taught a flock of…
+This surprising turn of events comes from a respected scientist who taught a flock of these intelligent…

 • Nature & Travel

-Researchers from the National Human Genome Research Institute (USA) have confirmed that the resilient dogs living near the Chernobyl Nuclear Power Plant are genetically distinct from other dogs around the…
+Researchers at the National Human Genome Research Institute in the U.S. confirmed that dogs living near the Chernobyl Nuclear Power Plant are genetically distinct from dogs elsewhere.
+Evolution usually takes…

 • Nature & Travel